sassoftware/esp-kubernetes/operator/README.md

 #### Using a Multi-Partitioned Kafka Topic for Autoscaling

-This example shows how to use Kafka with a multi-partitioned topic.
+The following example shows how to use Kafka with a multi-partitioned topic.
 You feed a project data through Kafka.
 Kubernetes and the ESP operator scale the number of project pods according to resource load.

-Specifically, you deploy a `strimzi kafka operator` to the cluster and create a three broker Kafka cluster with a single topic *sjkinput* spread over 10 partitions.
+Specifically, you deploy a `strimzi kafka operator` to the cluster and create a three broker Kafka cluster with a single topic named *sjkinput* spread over 10 partitions.
 Detailed configuration instructions are beyond the scope of this document.
 Use the following helpful hints:

-     1. Install the Kafka operator per instructions at [kafa operator](https://operatorhub.io/operator/strimzi-kafka-operator)
+* Install the Kafka operator per instructions at [Kafka operator](https://operatorhub.io/operator/strimzi-kafka-operator)
-     2. Apply the following two YAML files to your namespace to create the kafka cluster, and then to instantiate the topic on the cluster.
+* Apply the following two YAML files to your namespace to create the kafka cluster, and then to instantiate the topic on the cluster.

 [kafka]$ cat create-cluster.yaml
 ```yaml